Blocking ads removes funding from us!

 Conclusion

-My verdict on the Huawei P40 Pro+ is relatively difficult for me.
-It is definitely an excellent smartphone, starting with the feel and workmanship, through the design to the display, performance, features, battery and camera.
-Almost everything is right here and therefore the P40 belongs Pro+ currently among the best smartphones on the market.
-Nevertheless, I can unfortunately hardly recommend the device to anyone and there are 2 reasons for this:
+It is difficult for me to draw a conclusion about the Huawei P40 Pro+.
+It is definitely an excellent smartphone, from the feel and workmanship to the design, display, performance, features, battery and camera.
+Almost everything is right here and the P40 Pro+ is currently one of the best smartphones on the market.
+Unfortunately, I can hardly recommend the device to anyone and there are two reasons for this:

-For one, the P40 is also missing Pro+ Google services, which unfortunately leads to some limitations: Google apps don't work (unless you install them indirectly) and many other apps, such as DB Navigator, Slack, Microsoft Teams and Twitter don't work properly either.
-There are, of course, a few alternatives and you can do a lot, such as YouTube prouse it in the browser without any problems, but the selection of apps in the in-house AppGallery is not nearly as large as in the Google Play Store.
+On the one hand, the P40 Pro+ also lacks Google services, which unfortunately leads to some limitations: Google Apps do not work (unless you install them indirectly) and many other apps, such as DB Navigator, Slack, Microsoft Teams and Twitter, do not work properly.
+There are of course some alternatives and many things, such as YouTube, can be prouse it in the browser without any problems, but the selection of apps in the in-house AppGallery is not nearly as large as in the Google Play Store.
 Since most people don't want to be without Google services, I would only recommend it to those who could do without Google services...
 If it weren't for reason number 2:

-If you can imagine doing without Google services, I recommend a Huawei P40 Pro.
-Compared to the Plus model, this device hardly offers any compromises: design, feel and workmanship, display, performance, speakers, battery, main and ultra wide-angle camera are just as good here, there are no differences.
-On top is the P40 Pro also significantly cheaper (currently available for about 650-750 euros) and this surcharge to the P40 Pro+ for a little more memory, faster wireless charging and the slightly better zoom is absolutely not worth it.
-If the price difference between the two models was around 150 euros, the Plus model would be worth it again.
+If you can imagine doing without Google services, I would recommend a Huawei P40 Pro.
+This device hardly offers any compromises compared to the Plus model: design, feel and workmanship, display, performance, speakers, battery, main and ultra-wide-angle cameras are just as good, there are no differences.
+On top of that, the P40 Pro is also significantly cheaper (currently available for around 650-750 euros) and this extra charge over the P40 Pro+ for a little more storage, faster wireless charging and the slightly better zoom is absolutely not worth it.
+If the price difference between the two models were perhaps around 150 euros, the Plus model would be worthwhile.

 tl; dr

 I can really only recommend the device to those who want and need the best zoom in a smartphone.
-Otherwise, the P40 is sufficient Pro.
+Otherwise, the P40 Pro is sufficient.

 Nevertheless, I am currently using the Huawei P40 Pro+ as my daily driver and I couldn't imagine a better smartphone at the moment.
-I was lucky enough to get a real bargain on Ebay classifieds a few months ago and since I'm totally smartphone-crazy and like to take pictures in my free time, I decided on this device.
-Now one or the other is probably wondering whether I can get by with the missing Google services.
+A few months ago I was lucky enough to get a real bargain on eBay classifieds and since I am totally crazy about smartphones and like to take photos in my free time, I decided to go for this device.
+Now some people are probably wondering whether I can get by with the missing Google services.
 In principle, I could do without the Google services.
-Almost everything I need works to some extent and what doesn't work I use on my second daily driver, the OnePlus 8 Pro.
+Almost everything I need works reasonably well and what doesn't work, I use on my second daily driver, the OnePlus 8 Pro.

 Recommendations for you